-Toronto Baptist Seminary's tuition fees are due in full at registration:
+Toronto Baptist Seminary's tuition fees are due in full at registration at the beginning of each semester:

-- \$232.00 (undergraduate level) and - \$254.00 (graduate level) per semester hour. - Auditing is normally \$220.00. - Interest will be calculated on overdue balances.
+- \$266.00 (undergraduate and graduate levels) per semester hour - Auditing is normally \$220.00. - Interest will be calculated on overdue balances at the end of each month.